-Permission to withdraw from an externship requires the written permission of the placement Supervisor (email is fine), the Director of Externships, and the Dean of Student Affairs.
-Because Supervisors make a commitment to our students and rely on the student's commitment, only extremely compelling circumstances will be considered for withdrawal from the course, or for reducing credits once the drop/add period has passed.
+Permission to withdraw from an externship requires the written permission of the placement Supervisor (email is fine), the Director of Externships, and sometimes, the Dean of Student Affairs.
+Because Supervisors make a commitment to our students and rely on the student's commitment, only extremely compelling circumstances will be considered for withdrawal from the course, or for reducing credits.
 Class scheduling conflicts will not constitute extremely compelling circumstances.
 Even if the add/drop period has not passed, we strongly discourage dropping your externship for these same reasons and will discuss the situation with you if you take steps to drop or reduce credit.

+You are able to reduce field credits by the add/drop date listed on the DU registrar's website (or shared in your syllabus) if you make the request to the externship department in writing.
+Do not contact the registrar for externship credit reduction.
 To withdraw from an externship or reduce the number of credits after the end of the drop/add period, a student must complete a Drop/Add Petition (located on the Registrar's website).
 This petition will be submitted electronically to the Dean of Student Affairs and Dean of Academic Affairs for consideration in consultation with the externship director.
+You are likely to lose your funds.